Harry Llewellyn Fowler: Career

 Fowler lacked formal education and migrated to Wilcox, Saskatchewan, while working for the Bank of Nova Scotia.
 After leaving his bank job, Fowler entered a series of unsuccessful for-profit business ventures, including: a lease-purchase arrangement of a grain elevator, which ended when the grain elevator burned in 1928; and, sales enterprises in the oil, machinery, and insurance businesses, which ended when his house and home office burned in 1930.

 In 1931, Fowler became the Secretary-Manager of the Wilcox Co-op.

-Co-op Refinery Complex (CCRL)
+Co-op Refinery Complex

-When the Co-operative Refinery Complex (CCRL) was incorporated in Regina in 1934, Harry Fowler, (then-manager of the Wilcox Co-op) was appointed by its board as the refinery’s first Secretary-Treasurer and Manager.
+With the vision of a member owned oil refinery, Consumers Co-operative Refinery Limited (CCRL) was incorporated in Regina in 1934, with Fowler appointed by its board as the first Secretary-Treasurer and Manager.
 Fowler sold his house in Wilcox, moving to a rented house in Regina, and started on the refinery's payroll on January 1, 1935.